 - Student tuition and fees for which Board approval is required by Board policy and any proposal for waiver or discount of student tuition and fees unless mandated by state law;

-- The University’s requests for capital funding from the State of Tennessee (e.g., capital outlay, maintenance, and demolition) prior to their submission to other state agencies and officia
+- The University’s requests for capital funding from the State of Tennessee (e.g., capital outlay, maintenance, and demolition) prior to their submission to other state agencies and officials;

-- A facilities master plan for each campus;
+- A facilities master plan for each campus and institute;

 - Acquisition of any interest in real property, including acquisition by gift or devise if the acquisition obligates the University or the State of Tennessee to expend state funds for capital improvements or continuing operating expenditures, subject to final approval by the Commission as may be required;

 - Proposals to implement a voluntary retirement incentive plan for a campus or institute or for a particular unit within a campus or institute;